Portuguese Irregular Verbs: Reviews

-Dawn Drzal reviews the first three books, after they were issued in the US.
-She likens the stories to E. F. Benson's Lucia books.
+Dawn Drzal reviewed the first three books, in the New York Times Sunday Book Review, after they were issued in the US.
+She likened the stories to E. F. Benson's Lucia books.
 Drzal says the first book is a collection of short stories, not a short novel as labelled in the US.
-The stories are "gentle farces", creating a place "where much is made of nothing -- to great comic effect.
-The humor is heightened, of course, by the lofty formality with which the professors address one another, even as they're thinking the basest thoughts."
+The stories are "gentle farces", creating a place "where much is made of nothing – to great comic effect.
 The humor plays "many variations on von Igelfeld's unshakable belief in German superiority."
-Drzal considers the first three stories as unimportant, and sees a sharp improvement in the remaining five stories.
-She notes "McCall Smith's astounding level of productivity" in writing books, and will not be surprised if he exceeds P. G. Wodehouse's total, exceeding 100 books.
-(Most of the experts just say “about 100”" as to the number of novels that Wodehouse wrote.)

-At the release of the audio book, Library Journal Review referred to the book as "these sequential collections of stories".
+At the release of the audiobook, Library Journal Review referred to the book as "these sequential collections of stories".
 The "comic vignettes based on the classic form of minutiae inflated to monstrous proportions," but the reviewer expects these stories are not as charming as those in the series set in Gaborone.

-Sarah Weinman reviewed this book when the first three books were published in the UK in one volume, The 2 1/2 Pillars of Wisdom.
-She remarks that "The stories that make up the von Igelfeld trilogy are rooted in McCall Smith's own career in academia as a professor of medical law."
+Sarah Weinman reviewed the book when the first three books were published in the UK in one volume, The 2 1/2 Pillars of Wisdom.
+She remarked that "the stories that make up the von Igelfeld trilogy are rooted in McCall Smith's own career in academia as a professor of medical law."
 She credits the success of the novel to the author's "charming, gentle voice" which is "always clear and present, brimming with intelligence and humour and rooted in curiosity, one that elevates even the most innocuous interactions to both high comedy and art."
-This reviewer noted the illustrations favorably, "perfectly match the text at any given point."

 Development of the novel

-Per Dawn Drzal, "the book began as a private joke with a very distinguished real-life German professor, McCall Smith's friend Reinhard Dr. Dr. Dr. Zimmermann.
+Drzal said "the book began as a private joke with a very distinguished real-life German professor, McCall Smith's friend Reinhard Dr. Dr. Dr. Zimmermann.
 (His official title: German academics line up all their doctorates.)"
 Zimmerman bought half of the print run of 500 books, and slowly it built a cult following ("a kind of samizdat"), which increased with each successive novel of the three.